vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## Getting out some blog posts and corresponding background work

-### Managing personal projects blog post (some time between October 2021 and March 2022)
+### Managing personal projects blog post (some time in 2022)

 I wrote a draft post
 https://github.com/vipulnaik/working-drafts/blob/master/blog/managing-personal-projects-with-a-demanding-day-job.md
 back in 2020.
 Now that I've reduced my work hours and am putting the principles into practice, I would like to review, refine, and publish the blog post.
-I expect to do so not before October 2021, which should give me enough experience actually applying the ideas over a time period where I'm devoting a significant chunk of time to personal projects.
+I expect to do so not before 2022, which should give me enough experience actually applying the ideas over a time period where I'm devoting a significant chunk of time to personal projects.

-### Donation budgets / targets blog post (some time between December 2021 and May 2022)

-I want to write a blog post outlining my thinking on donation budgets.
-My current thinking is something of a 1,000 USD / month maximum (with accumulation) starting January 2021.
-Ideally, I want to write this blog post *before* making more donations; however, I won't block a donation decision on the blog post if it is well within the broad bounds.

-There are a couple of reasons I want to defer writing this blog post, even though it would be nice to have it written so I can use it to inform donation decisions:

-* I want to get more caught up with donations list website (DLW), and I think that things I learn during that process will inform my thinking.
-I'm focusing on DLW for the next few months and expect to be in a good position with it by December 2021.
-* Overall, I am in a good position with my personal finances, but I am still sorting out a few items, including figuring out things related to how much to allocate to stocks, and how to deal with variability in housing expenses.
-I hope and expect to acquire more clarity on these fronts over the next few months.

 ### Retrospective post on EA Hotel donation (no specific timeline, any time in the next several months)